Policy and Targets

 Interplay with Midstream and Downstream Regulatory Framework

-For a description of the US natural gas market and infrastructure development, see the Interplay with Midstream and Downstream Regulatory Framework section of the United States: Federal Offshore case study.
-For onshore operations, the BLM’s proposed waste minimization plan (see the Development Plans section of this case study) was intended to guide operators to work with midstream companies to identify sufficient pipeline and processing capacity near the planned drilling site so that associated gas can be captured from the first day of production.
+For a description of the US natural gas market and infrastructure development, see section 24 of the case study on US federal offshore production.
+For onshore operations, the BLM’s proposed waste minimization plan (see section 11 of this case study) was intended to guide operators to work with midstream companies to identify sufficient pipeline and processing capacity near the planned drilling site so that associated gas can be captured from the first day of production.
 The previous US administration rescinded this requirement.
 The current one may reintroduce it or something similar.